(as.info.gz) Overview

 compiler output).

-Generate debugging information for each assembler source line
+Generate debugging information for each assembler source line using

-currently means either STABS, ECOFF or DWARF2.
+means either STABS, ECOFF or DWARF2.

 Generate stabs debugging information for each assembler line.
 This